The trouble with uric acid crystals is you know they are there. But you cannot see them.

 Uric acid crystals will not show on x-rays.
 However, they do show joint damage where gout has eaten into the bone.
 Unfortunately, this is too late to prevent that damage.

-The relatively low cost, and high availability, of ultrasound makes it the most reliable tool for measuring gout progression.
+The relatively low cost, and high availability, of ultrasound, make it the most reliable tool for measuring gout progression.
 It will detect deposits at quite an early stage, though it will not determine if these are uric acid crystals from gout or other deposits such as pseudogout.
-If there is doubt, the ultrasound can also help in positioning the rheumatologist’s needle for joint fluid analysis.
+If there is any doubt, the ultrasound can also help in positioning the rheumatologist’s needle for joint fluid analysis.

 MRI, though not cheap, is more widely available.
 It will detect bone erosion earlier then x-ray, and it will detect deposits, though not what they are.
 The 2009 study concludes that MRI might be most useful in assessing joint problems associated with gout, whilst the later report notes that it is the only technique to show bone marrow swelling [edema].